Our migration to GraphQL puts maritime data at your fingertips

 How is the migration process going?
 And what is the goal?

-Rivett-Carnac: Eventually, we are looking forward to offering our customers new products via GraphQL, and are confident this will dramatically improve their workflow as well as our ability to evolve our products faster.
+Rivett-Carnac: Eventually, we are looking forward to offering our customers new solutions via GraphQL, and are confident this will dramatically improve their workflow as well as our ability to evolve our solutions faster.

 What exciting GraphQL opportunities or outcomes are you looking forward to in the future?

 Rivett-Carnac: I’m really excited about how much it will enable our customers to build better products.
 It’s also going to allow us to build better solutions to help the customers.
-It’ll be easy for us to evolve the product to answer and solve our customer’s problems.
+It’ll be easy for us to evolve our solutions to answer and solve our customer’s problems.

 If something is missing in what we have now, it’ll become very easy for us to add it to our service, like our weather data.
 We can add in live forecasts so clients can access predicted weather data on their route.
 That will allow customers to answer questions like: “Is a delay likely?
 Is something going to happen to a vessel?”
 Those questions are going to start to be answered.